Susceptibility of Continual Learning Against Adversarial Attacks

-Figure \ref{fig:si_dil} illustrates the class-wise vulnerability of the SI \cite{si} when subjected to Fast Gradient Sign Method (FGSM) adversarial attacks \cite{fgsm} within the context of Domain-Incremental Learning (Domain-IL).
-The figure is organized into two rows: the first row visualizes the class-wise vulnerability of the SI against FGSM, and the second row depicts its vulnerability to Projected Gradient Descent (PGD) attacks.
+Figure 1 illustrates the class-specific vulnerability of the Subject Instance (SI) model \cite{si} when subjected to Fast Gradient Sign Method (FGSM) adversarial attacks \cite{fgsm} within the context of Domain-Incremental Learning (Domain-IL).
+The figure is organized into two rows: the first row visualizes the class-wise vulnerability of SI against FGSM attacks, while the second row depicts its vulnerability to Projected Gradient Descent (PGD) attacks.
 Each row comprises sub-figures that convey different aspects of SI's performance under various evaluation conditions.
 The initial sub-figure in both rows provides an overview of SI's average performance in a standard evaluation scenario for continual learning.
 Subsequently, the subsequent sub-plots within each row elucidate the extent of performance degradation experienced by SI under untargeted adversarial attacks.
-Furthermore, the following sub-plots show the decline in average performance as a result of targeted adversarial attacks.
+Furthermore, the subsequent sub-plots within each row showcase SI's decline in average performance when exposed to targeted adversarial attacks.
 The headers accompanying these sub-plots emphasize the specific target labels employed in the attacks.
-To aid comprehension, the sub-plots x-axis represents the task number while the y-axis shows the average accuracy computed over ten independent runs.
+To aid comprehension, the sub-plots x-axis represents the task number, while the y-axis denotes the average accuracy computed over ten independent runs.
 A horizontal bar on each sub-plot also illustrates the average accuracy achieved across two tasks.
 This visualization provides valuable insights into SI's resilience to adversarial attacks across different evaluation scenarios in the Domain-IL setting.

-Similarly, Figure \ref{fig:xgd_dil} presents the class-wise vulnerability of the XDG \cite{xgd} against the FGSM \cite{fgsm} adversarial attacks under Domain-IL setting of continual learning.
-Row 1 depicts the class-wise vulnerability of the XDG against FGSM, and row 2 shows the class-wise vulnerability of the XDG against PGD.
-The first sub-figure in rows 1 and 2 presents average performance of XDG under standard evaluation of continual learning.
-The degradation under untargeted adversarial attacks is depicted in the second sub-plots in rows 1 and 2.
-The following sub-plots show the decline in average performance as a result of targeted adversarial attacks.
-The targeted labels are highlighted in the sub-plots' headers.
-The task number appears on the x-axis, while the average accuracy over 10 runs appears on the y-axis.
-The horizontal bar depicts the average accuracy achieved throughout two tasks.